alexzanotti/military_aircraft_milestone_project_2/TESTING.md

 #### Lighthouse Report

-Finally, the last type of test is running a Lighthouse Report for each page of the website.
+The last type of manual test is running a Lighthouse Report for each page of the website.

 ### Automated Testing

 Automated testing looks at validating that the code itself is free from errors.

 #### validator.w3.org
 This tests the HTML code
 #### jigsaw.w3.org/css-validator/